spacemeowx2/switch-lan-play/README.md

 npm start
 ```

+The server will ask you the server port and auth info.
+You can skip it and press enter directly.
-The server will listen to port `11451/udp`.
+The server will listen to port `11451/udp` as default.

 Meanwhile the monitor service will be started on port `11451/tcp` by default, you can get online client count via HTTP request: